kasunhansamal/ReactPortfolio/README.md

 ## Available Scripts

-Please install react-scripts using
+Please install react-scripts on the project directory to start or build
 ### `npm install react-scripts`
-in the project directory

 In the project directory, you can run: